 [001] 482.38, change “UL MU transmissions are preceded by a triggering frame(#21348) from the AP.” to “UL MU transmissions are preceded by a PPDU that carries a triggering frame(#21348) from the AP.”
 [002] 493.4, change “UL MU transmissions are preceded by a Trigger frame or frame carrying a TRS Control subfield from the AP.” to “UL MU transmissions are preceded by a PPDU that carrying a Trigger frame or a frame carrying a TRS Control subfield from the AP.”

 [003] 497.41, change “The format of the HE TB PPDU is defined as in Figure 27-11 (HE TB PPDU format).
 This format is used for a transmission that is a response to a triggering frame” to ”The format of the HE TB PPDU is defined as in Figure 27-11 (HE TB PPDU format).
 This format is used for a transmission that is a response to a PPDU that carries a triggering frame”

-[004] 499.31, change “Transmissions of frames with TXVECTOR parameter NO_SIG_EXTN equal to false are followed by a period of no transmission for a duration of aSignalExtension.
+[RS: 1-3 rejected.
+I think these changes are unnecessary.
+We often refer to frames in OTA sequences without reference to the PPDU carrying them][004] 499.31, change “Transmissions of frames with TXVECTOR parameter NO_SIG_EXTN equal to false are followed by a period of no transmission for a duration of aSignalExtension.
 See 10.3.8 (Signal extension).” to “Transmissions of PPDUs with TXVECTOR parameter NO_SIG_EXTN equal to false are followed by a period of no transmission for a duration of aSignalExtension.
 See 10.3.8 (Signal extension).”

+[RS: Also, make singular and avoid “with no transmission”. change to “A PPDU transmitted with the TXVECTOR parameter NO_SIG_EXTN set to false is followed by a period of duration aSignalExtension without transmission.”

 [005] 75.32, change “that contains an MPDU that solicits a response in an HE TB PPDU” to “that contains a frame that solicits a response carrying in an HE TB PPDU”

+[RS: accepted]

 [006] 75.46, change “that contains an MPDU that solicits a response in an HE TB PPDU” to “that contains a frame that solicits a response carrying in an HE TB PPDU”

+[RS: accepted]

 [007] 75.51, change “The frame is carried in an HE MU PPDU, HE SU PPDU or HE ER SU PPDU that contains an MPDU (#20281)that solicits a response in an HE TB PPDU” to “The frame is carried in an HE MU PPDU, HE SU PPDU or HE ER SU PPDU that contains a frame (#20281)that solicits a response carrying in an HE TB PPDU”

+[RS: accepted]

 [008] 88.13, change “(including the MSDUs or A-MSDUs in the same PSDU as the MPDU containing the BSR Control subfield)” to “(including the MSDUs or A-MSDUs in the same PSDU as the frame containing the BSR Control subfield)”

+[RS: accepted]

 [009] 89.63, change “The SR PPDU subfield indicates whether the PPDU carrying the MPDU carrying the CAS Control subfield is an SR PPDU.” to “The SR PPDU subfield indicates whether the PPDU carrying the frame containing the CAS Control subfield is an SR PPDU.”

+[RS: Also fix grammar.
+Change sentence to “The SR PPDU subfield indicates whether or not the PPDU carrying the frame with the CAS Control subfield is an SR PPDU”]

 [010] 172.51, change “For a non-AP STA, indicates support for receiving an MPDU that contains a TRS Control subfield.” to “For a non-AP STA, indicates support for receiving a frame that contains a TRS Control subfield.”

+[RS: “that contains” is cumbersome.
+Change to “For a non-AP STA, indicates support for receiving a frame with a TRS Control subfield”]